 For far too long we have been told that menstruation is dirty, inconvenient, a time where women are bi#*%y creatures that should be avoided.
-On the filp side, we as modernized societies are told through media we should hide it and get on with our day to day lives as if we are not experiencing anything.
+On the flip side, we as modernized societies are told through media we should hide it and get on with our day-to-day lives as if we are not experiencing anything.
 All of this denial has become ingrained in our beliefs of ourselves, a negative plague of sorts.
 Infertility rates in modernized countries is soaring at 10-12% of the population.
 That is 1 in every 6 couples.
 The rate shows no sign of slowing down; it is only increasing.
 I feel that denial and suppression of something so necessary and sacred to the survival of humanity should not be hidden, but celebrated!
 Now, that doesn’t mean you need to go around tooting your horn, yelling to the world that you are on your period, but take some time to honor that process within your body.
-So in our modernized societies where infertility is becoming a common occurrence, shouldn’t honoring the very cycle that is designed to create life be our first step in healing?
+In our modernized societies where infertility is becoming a common occurrence, shouldn’t honoring the very cycle that is designed to create life be our first step in healing?

 Our thoughts and beliefs shape our lives.
-If we think negatively of our bleeding time, or the menstrual cycle as a whole because we are struggling with fertility issues, are we healing those problems?
+If we think negatively of our bleeding time, or the menstrual cycle as a whole, because we are struggling with fertility issues, are we healing those problems?
 I want you to heal your fertility challenges by including positive ideas about your menstrual cycle.
 When you honor your moon time, you honor your power.
-When your husband, children and friends see that you honor yourself, they will know that it is okay to honor themselves.
+When your husband, children, and friends see that you honor yourself, they will know that it is okay to honor themselves.
 They will learn to have more respect for you, if you have more respect for yourself.
 Every being on this planet deserves to know what it feels like to be honored and respected for the natural processes and challenges within their body.
 Think of how we can transform our fertility healing process by simply visiting the Red Tent in our own way each month.
 I would love to hear what you do each month to honor your bleeding time!

 Natural Guide for Menstrual Health